Ida Lewis Rock

 She remained keeper until 1911, where she died at the lighthouse she had faithfully attended for over 60 years at the age of 69. |

-Note: For more historic details of the rescues, select the links provided above to my Lighthouse Stories blogs.
+Note: For more historic details of the rescues and about her life, select the links provided at the top of the page to my Lighthouse Stories section.

 Places to Visit: